epics-containers/epics-containers.github.io/main/_sources/tutorials/setup_workstation.md.txt

 extensions before proceeding to the next tutorial.
 See the links for instructions on how to do this.

-The recommended extensions will be installed for you when you launch the devcontainer in the next tutorial.

 - Required: [Remote Development]
 - Required for Windows: [VSCode WSL2] (see [How to use WSL2 and Visual Studio Code])
 - Recommended: [VSCode EPICS]